-The administration reserves the right to waive and/or deviate from any and all disciplinary regulations for just cause at their discretion.
+The administration reserves the right to waive and/or deviate from any disciplinary regulation for just cause.

 After having attempted some form of disciplinary action to no avail, parents will be notified by the teacher when students continue to create disruptions in class.
-After such notification (or if a student’s behavior is grossly inappropriate prior to parental notification) students may be removed from class for three days if they continue to distract others involved in the learning process.
-Work done during the three day suspension will be evaluated at 75% credit.
-The three hours of class time missed must be made up in detention.
-After returning to class following the suspension, if a student is asked to leave another time, he/she may be permanently removed from the class and given a grade of ‘F’.
+After such notification (or if a student’s behavior is grossly inappropriate prior to parental notification) students may be removed from class if they continue to distract others involved in the learning process.
+Work done during the suspension will be evaluated at 75% credit.
+The hours of class time missed must be made up in detention.
+After returning to class following the suspension, if a student is asked to leave again, he/she may be permanently removed from the class and given a grade of F.